gui4ini/Guini/README.md

 ## Description

-This is small project in [PySide](https://doc.qt.io/qtforpython/PySide/) that create an GUI from an [`*.ini`](https://docs.python.org/3.10/library/configparser.html#supported-ini-file-structure) file, and then run a python script with the values from the file.
+This is small project in [PySide](https://doc.qt.io/qtforpython/PySide/) that creates an GUI from an [`*.ini`](https://docs.python.org/3.10/library/configparser.html#supported-ini-file-structure) file, and then run a python script with the values from the file.

 For instance, the `*.ini` file below